amazingsam/meteor-industry-standard/README.md

 # meteor-industry-standard
 An industry standard for Meteor.
 After a discussion on the Meteor Forum, a need to create best practices that are used for industry solutions.
 The missing manuals, best practices, resources and configurations that are beyond Hello World.
+This is not an official Meteor supported resource.

 These are categorized as following: